 Though most people are familiar with having an “endorphin rush” after a fun activity, you may wonder what endorphins are and how they benefit your health.

 This article dives deep into endorphins, including why we need them and tips on how to naturally increase their levels.

-The word endorphin comes from putting together the words “endogenous,” meaning from within the body, and “morphine,” which is an opiate pain reliever.
-In other words, endorphins got their name because they are natural pain relievers.
+Interestingly, the term endorphin comes from the words “endogenous,” meaning from the body, and “morphine, an opiate pain reliever.

 - trouble sleeping

 And interestingly, studies have shown that people with migraines have lower blood levels of beta-endorphins (

 That said, research on endorphin deficiency is scarce, suggesting more research on the topic is needed.

 A lack of endorphins may put you at an increased risk of health issues such as aches, pain, depression, mood swings, and addiction.